 FAQs

-Can I make these wontons ahead of time?
+Can I bake the wontons instead of frying?

 Final Thoughts